zpainter/iassist/content/blog/iassist-quarterly-iq-volume-40-2-now-website-revolution-air.md

 uid = "157"
 author = "mhayslett"
-title = "IASSIST Quarterly (IQ) volume 40-2 is now on the website:  Revolution in the air" tags = [ "Archiving, Preservation, Curation", "Data Access & Open Data", "IASSIST 2016", "Metadata & Standards", "News and Announcements",] oldpath = "/blog/iassist-quarterly-iq-volume-40-2-now-website-revolution-air" date = "2017-02-27 08:50:55 -0700"
-draft = "false"
+title = "IASSIST Quarterly (IQ) volume 40-2 is now on the website:  Revolution in the air" tags = [ "Archiving, Preservation, Curation", "Data Access & Open Data", "IASSIST 2016", "Metadata & Standards", "News and Announcements", "IQ",] oldpath = "/blog/iassist-quarterly-iq-volume-40-2-now-website-revolution-air" date = "2017-02-27 08:50:55 -0700" draft = "false" banner = "/img/blog/iq-3.png"
 +++
 Welcome to the second issue of Volume 40 of the IASSIST Quarterly (IQ 40:2, 2016).
 We present three papers in this issue.